365. domingo faustino sarmiento ◊

 Sarmiento returned to Argentina 20 years later as an authority in education.
 Anti-Rosas to the core, he later aligned with Bartolomé Mitre while serving as Senator.
 Accompanying General Wenceslao Paunero to the Cuyo region, Sarmiento governed his native province of San Juan then returned to the U.S. as Argentina’s ambassador.
 Unfortunately his adopted son was killed in the War of the Triple Alliance while he was away.
 Back home in 1868 & under no political party, Sarmiento was elected President with Adolfo Alsina as his running mate.
 After one term in the Casa Rosada, he continued to serve Argentina in number of governmental & educational posts.

 Late in life, Sarmiento moved to Asunción for health reasons.
 He passed away on Sept 11, 1888, & that day is now commemorated as Teacher’s Day.
-The most accessible portrait of Sarmiento can be found on a 50 peso bill, but he was also the subject of one of the most publicized death portraits in Argentine history.
+The most accessible portrait of Sarmiento can be found on an older version of the 50 peso bill, but he was also the subject of one of the most publicized death portraits in Argentine history.
 Those portraits were commonly used to mark important events & released to the press.
 Sarmiento “posed” for this photo a few hours after his death surrounded by objects of daily use… including his chamber pot:

 Sarmiento was then brought by boat to Buenos Aires & buried in Recoleta Cemetery.
 In a crypt designed by Italian sculptor Victor de Pol, the base of the obelisk contains two reliefs: one of Mercury (Roman god of communications) & Sarmiento with children holding books.
 The French phrase “on ne tue point les idées” was inscribed by Sarmiento on a stone in the Andes Mountains when he fled to Chile: “One never kills ideas”: